hsgubert/bigdata_cloud_computing_assignment1/README.txt

 TWEET_FETCHER
 This is a Eclipse Java project for a regular java standalone application.
 You need to do is import the project in eclipse and run.
 Additionally you have to copy the "twitter.properties.default" file to a "twitter.properties" file and fill in your credentials so the application can access the Twitter API.
 The dependencies are: JDK 1.7 and AWS SDK for Java.
-To run this application using CRON every 15 minutes just issue the command "crontab -e" to edit the crontab and add the line "*/15 * * * * /usr/bin/java -jar PATH_TO_JAR".
+To run this application using CRON every 15 minutes just issue the command "crontab -e" to edit the crontab and add the line "*/15 * * * * /usr/bin/java -jar PATH_TO_JAR >> /var/log/myjob.log 2>&1".
 The "twitter.properties" file should be in the same folder as the JAR.

 DEPLOYER
 This is a Eclipse Java project for a regular java standalone application.
 All you need to do is import the project in eclipse and run.
 The dependencies are: JDK 1.7 and AWS SDK for Java.